-At September 30, 2022 the Board reported a liability of \$27,048,000 for its proportionate share of the collective net pension liability.
-The collective net pension liability was measured as of September 30, 2021 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2020.
+At September 30, 2023, the Board reported a liability of \$46,695,000 for its proportionate share of the collective net pension liability.
+The collective net pension liability was measured as of September 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2021.
 The Board's proportion of the collective net pension liability was based on the employers' shares of contributions to the pension plan relative to the total employer contributions of all participating TRS employers.
-At September 30, 2021 the Board's proportion was .287123%, which was an increase (decrease) of .001771% from its proportion measured as of September 30, 2020.